 After climbing the steep stone stairs, we reached the main temple precinct.

-A guy was sweeping the grounds as we walked towards the main temple.
+A gentleman was sweeping the front of the temple grounds as we walked towards the Reifu-do hall (hondo or main hall).
 The ground is covered with small pebble stones.
 A large number of Daruma dolls lay gathered at the front of the main temple building.
+It is said that Daruma Daishi stayed here for nine years, meditating facing a blank wall in a cave behind the temple.

 Every year on the 6th and 7th of January during the Nanakusa Festival, a “Daruma Market (Daruma Ichi)” is held on the temple grounds.
 Many gather here every year seeking the divine protection of the temple’s deity through its lucky charm, the Daruma.